logicxd/aungmoe/public/pages/2019-01-05-things-i-didnt-know-about-being-a-developer.md

 Number 1 and 3 are self explanatory.
 They're just there to keep you thinking about the problem.
 Number 2 because sometimes taking a break lets you see things a bit differently.
 Kind of like how you would write an essay and you come back to it and become amazed at how you wrote it.
+There's studies on it which you can find by searching online for "focused vs diffused thinking".

 After you figure it out without any help, ask seniors to help double check your work.
 This step is probably the most important as this will introduce you to other ways of problem solving that you may not have been aware of before.

+Sometimes you need to get things done fast and in these cases, it would be better to ask for help than to spend time trying to solve it yourself first.
+If there's a knowledgable developer free to help you that cuts down the time it would take you, then go for it.

 ## Developing New Code vs Maintaining Old Code